2015-11-06, 12:56p – Craigslist Alert

 That evening, I called Terry Spahr, a friend from the Los Angeles Live Steamers who I knew lived in El Segundo (near me) to see if he might have an extra spot in his garage that I could rent monthly.
 He said he didn’t, but we ended up talking about the car and I told him the entire story.

 I learned that he use to buy and restore old fire trucks and other vehicles.
-So, we talked more about the DeLorean, I gave him some of the history of DMC and finally asked if he’d like to go with me on Wednesday to move the car to the DMC shop.
+So, we talked more about the DeLorean, I gave him some of the history of the DeLorean Motor Company and finally asked if he’d like to go with me on Wednesday to move the car to the fake DMC shop.
 He said sure, so we had a plan.

 Wednesday, November 11, 2015